HARPA.AI

 prompt: >-

-You are an adept college professor producing insight-dense learning
+You are an adept college professor producing high quality learning

 artifacts.
 Convert the given text into a **{{p2}}** using Markdown.